AloySobek/override/level02/walkthrough.md

 ### Actual password buffer offset

 We know that the difference between first and second buffers is 0x30 bytes.
-Because our format string if further from printf call we need to substract this difference from first buffer offset which gives us 28 - (48 / 8) == 22.
+Because our format string is further from printf call we need to substract this difference from first buffer offset which gives us 28 - (48 / 8) == 22.

 ### Reading memory where actual password is stored

-We've calculated exact location of memory where actual password is stored.
+We've calculated the exact location of memory where actual password is stored.
 The length of the password is 40 bytes.
 So we need to read 5 segments with 8 bytes in each (5 * 8 = 40)

 ```bash
 level02@OverRide:~$ ./level02